sasthim/AVSimulator/README.md

 3. extract and open main.py

-if you can't open it by double clicking the file, open a cmd in the app directory and run 'python main.py' to open a cmd in the correct directory just right click anywhere inside the correct folder, or open the cmd from windows search and use cd <path to folder>
+if you can't open it by double clicking the file, open a cmd in the app directory and run 'python main.py' to open a cmd in the correct directory just right click anywhere inside the correct folder, or open the cmd from windows search and use 'cd >paste the folder path<'